Scientific Name

 Description

-Adromischus cooperi is a dwarf branching succulent with stems densely covered with purple-speckled silvery-green to blue-green leaves.
-It slowly grows up to 4 inches (10 cm) tall, becoming slightly tree-like with age.
-Branches are up to 2 inches (5 cm) long, fleshy and narrow at the base, with distinctive wavy ends.
-Flowers are pink and appear on an up to 14 inches (35 cm) tall inflorescence in summer.
+Adromischus cooperi is a dwarf, branching succulent with stems densely covered with purple-speckled, silvery-green to blue-green leaves.
+It slowly grows and can reach a height of 4 inches (10 cm), becoming slightly tree-like with age.
+The branches are fleshy and narrow at the base, with distinctive wavy ends, and can grow up to 2 inches (5 cm) long.

 Hardiness